flat3/lodata/doc/modelling/operations.md

 ## Transaction

-To provide additional context to a Function that may require it, the Function can ask for the current Transaction by adding that argument to the invoke method.
-In this example the invoke method would receive the Transaction on the `$transaction` method parameter.
-The transaction contains all the available context for the request, and can provide items such as the current system query options.
+To provide additional context to a Function that may require it, the Function can ask for the current Transaction by adding that argument to the method.
+In this example the `example` method would receive the Transaction on the `$transaction` parameter.
+The transaction contains all the available context for the request, and can provide information such as the current system query options.

 ```php
 public class MethodResponder {